cspace-deployment/illumination/README.md

 _**NB before you kick off the install script:**_

-a. you’ll be asked in the middle of this to resolve a conflict:
+a. you may be asked in the middle of this to resolve a conflict:

 ```
    conflict  app/controllers/search_history_controller.rb